 Discover Career Opportunities

-The feeling can be the same whether you are a nurse who graduated from online programs like ABSN program online or a full-time program like BSN.
+The feeling can be the same whether you are a nurse who graduated from an online program like ABSN program online or a full-time program like BSN.

-It’s not easy to deal with work stress when you are just starting out in your career as a nurse.
+It’s not easy to deal with work stress when starting your nursing career.
 The amount of pressure you feel at work can be overwhelming, and there will always be days when you feel like quitting your job or, even worse, harming yourself.
 However, if you learn how to deal with the stress that comes with being a nurse, then it will help improve your mental health and make you more productive at work.

 Make a List of Factors That Lead to Stressful Situations